ESA letter landlord

 Social anxiety disorder

 For those with social anxiety, an ESA can act as a social lubricant, easing the discomfort of social interactions.
-An ESA can provide a conversation starter and help reduce the perceived pressure in social settings.
+It can also provide a conversation starter and help reduce the perceived pressure in social settings.

 Autism spectrum disorders